erwinkramer/synology-nas-bootstrapper/README.md

 ### Tasks

 The [tasks folder](./garden/tasks/) provides boot scripts.
-Configure as specified in the comments of each file as a boot-up script.
+Configure as specified in the comments of each file.
 All scripts are idempotent and designed for repeated use without damaging an existing setup.

 1. [filesystem.sh](./garden/tasks/filesystem.sh) creates the filesystem structure (inspired by [DrFrankenstein](https://drfrankenstein.co.uk/step-2-setting-up-a-restricted-docker-user-and-obtaining-ids/)).